Componentwise Linearity of Powers of Cover Ideals: Introduction

-In \cite{eagon}, Eagon and Reiner proved that $G$ is Cohen-Macaulay if and only if $J(G)$ has a linear resolution.
+In \cite{eagon}, Eagon and Reiner's work with squarefree monomial ideals can be applied to these graph ideals giving us that $G$ is Cohen-Macaulay if and only if $I(G)^\vee = J(G)$ has a linear resolution.
 In \cite{HerHibi,HerReiWelker}, the authors proved that $G$ is sequentially Cohen-Macaulay if and only if $J(G)$ is componentwise linear.
-Francisco and Van Tuyl proved that if $G$ is a chordal graph, then $G$ is sequentially Cohen-Macaulay and hence $J(G)$ is componentwise linear, \cite{fv}.
+Francisco and Van Tuyl proved that if $G$ is a chordal graph, then $G$ is sequentially Cohen-Macaulay and hence $J(G)$ is componentwise linear \cite{fv}.
 In \cite{HerHibiOhsugi}, Herzog, Hibi, and Ohsugi gave a condition on homogeneous ideals having the property that all their ordinary powers are componentwise linear.
 They also conjectured that all powers of the vertex cover ideals of chordal graphs are componentwise linear.
-There has been very little progress made on this conjecture except for very few classes like generalized star graphs, tree, star graph based on a complete graphs, Cohen-Macaulay chordal graphs, bi-clique graphs, Cameron-Walker graphs whose bipartite graph is a complete bipartite graph, \cite{HHM20, HerHibiOhsugi, KK20, Fatemesh11}.
-The reader can refer to \cite{Nursel, Fatemesh14} for some recent articles where powers of componetwise linear cover ideals were studied.
+There has been very little progress made on this conjecture except for very few classes like generalized star graphs, tree, star graph based on a complete graphs, Cohen-Macaulay chordal graphs, bi-clique graphs, Cameron-Walker graphs whose bipartite graph is a complete bipartite graph \cite{HHM20, HerHibiOhsugi, KK20, Fatemesh11}.
+The reader can refer to \cite{Nursel, HV22, Fatemesh14} for some recent articles where powers of componentwise linear cover ideals were studied.